 Dr. Yelena Balabanova

-APPLICATION PERIOD: November 1, 2023 to January 1, 2024.
-Results will be posted by January 21, 2024.
+APPLICATION PERIOD: November 1, 2024 to December 31st, 2024.
+Results will be posted by January 21, 2025.
 Winners will be posted here, on our website.

-YOUTUBE LINK MUST BE SUBMITTED BY: January 14, 2024.
+YOUTUBE LINK MUST BE SUBMITTED BY: January 12, 2024.

-MAXIMUM APPLICATIONS: 100 Contestants
+MAXIMUM APPLICATIONS: 75 Contestants

 APPLICATION FEE:

-$60 (5 minutes and less, 1 or 2 solo piano French pieces.
-Judge stops video at time limit)
+$60 (5 minutes and less, 1 or 2 solo piano French pieces)

-$75 (6 to 10 minutes, 1 or 2 solo piano French pieces OR piano concerto movement OR piano/other instruments and chamber music with piano.
-Judge stops video at time limit.
-No penalty)
+$75 (6 to 10 minutes, 1 or 2 solo piano French pieces)

-$90 (11 to 15 minutes, 1 or 2 solo piano French pieces OR piano concerto movement(s) OR piano/other instruments and chamber music with piano.
-Judge stops video at time limit.
-No penalty)
+$90 (11 to 15 minutes, 1 or 2 solo piano French pieces)

 PERFORMER ELIGIBILITY: Any age, any nationality, any country.